Red Sox vs. Mariners Player Props Betting Odds

-Julio Rodriguez and Justin Turner are among the players with prop bets available when the Seattle Mariners and the Boston Red Sox meet at T-Mobile Park on Monday (at 9:40 PM ET).
+Player prop betting options for Julio Rodriguez, Justin Turner and others are available in the Seattle Mariners-Boston Red Sox matchup at T-Mobile Park on Tuesday, starting at 9:40 PM ET.

 Bet on this matchup or its props with BetMGM!